Simonsen94/SME_Analyst/src/pages/index.md

         website performance closely to ensure it meets your business goals.
 I am Google Analytics 4 certified and can help you with everything from quick insights on key metrics to thorough commercial analyses.
-    - image: /img/tagmanagement_services.jpg
-      text: I use Google Tag Manager to streamline the process of adding tags to your website, which offers valuable insights into user behavior, allowing for more efficient and effective marketing strategies.
     - image: /img/experiment_services.jpg
       text: Google Optimize, Optimizely, and VWO are powerful optimization tools that enable you to test and optimize your website to improve user experience,